zhutaorun/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/Lit-shader.md

-The Physically Based shader lets you render real-world surfaces like stone, wood, glass, plastic, and metals in photo-realistic quality.
+The Lit shader lets you render real-world surfaces like stone, wood, glass, plastic, and metals in photo-realistic quality.
 Your light levels and reflections look lifelike and react properly across various lighting conditions, for example bright sunlight, or a dark cave.

-## Using the Physically Based shader in the Editor
+## Using the Lit shader in the Editor
 You can either create a new Material with the shader or select the shader from the Material Inspector.

 To create a new Material with the shader:
 1. In your Project window, click __Create__ > __Material__.
-Select the __Physically Based__ shader.
+Select the __Lit__ shader.

 To select the shader in the Material inspector:
 1. In your Project, select the __Material__ Inspector.
-2. Click __Shader__, and select __Lightweight Render Pipeline__ > __Physically Based__.
+2. Click __Shader__, and select __Lightweight Render Pipeline__ > __Lit__.

 ## UI overview
 The Inspector window contains these elements: